Meet Peridot

 "I'm new to all this and very excited about this next phase of my life."

 Peridot was a pedantic man of nearly fifty-seven years, quite fussy in his appearance, tall and lean as a whip, polite, genial, with piercing yellowish-green eyes.
 He spoke with a British accent yet mentioned that he, too, grew up a Midwesterner.
 He sported a neat mustache to complement his impeccable dress.
 He always wore a fine vest, a necktie, and high-gloss shoes.
 A clean matching square in his breast pocket doubled as his gem cloth.
 On his right hand, a large Peridot ring.
-Much later, I would learn, his acquired taste for fine red wine kept his senses keen.
+Much later, I learned that his acquired taste for fine red wine kept his senses keen.

 "You wanted to see me, Professor Peridot?"